MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 Mods and plugins are the same thing, though the word "mod" is normally used by games.
 I say "mod", but my modding language's goal is to work for any application written in any programming language, so not just games.

-I am currently writing game and non-game programs using grug, written in a variety of languages, to show how it's used.
-The "How a game developer might use grug" header later on in this blog post shows how grug can be used in a game written in C.

 grug is the name of my modding (programming) language, and its name is based on the legendary article [The Grug Brained Developer](https://grugbrain.dev/):

 <video src="https://github.com/user-attachments/assets/4e2f0304-e392-4b98-be7d-e0d2802dde52" width="100%" autoplay controls loop muted></video>

+I am currently writing game and non-game programs that use grug, written in a variety of languages, to show how it's used.
+The "How a game developer might use grug" header later on in this blog post shows how grug can be used in a game written in C.

 ## complexity _very_, _very_ bad